White Chocolate Cranberry Cookies

 - ½ cup (110 g) Brown sugar

-- 1 cup (235 g) White chocolate chips (or sweet white chocolate)
+- 1 cup (235 g) White chocolate chips or sweet white chocolate

 - 1 cup (100 g) Dried cranberry

-- In the bowl of a stand mixer with a paddle attachment, on medium speed, cream together the butter with both brown and white sugar until light and fluffy.
+- Wet ingredients – In the bowl of a stand mixer with a paddle attachment, on medium speed, cream together the butter with both brown and white sugar until light and fluffy.
+Then, add the eggs one at a time into the creamed sugar mixture, then the vanilla extract.1 cup Unsalted Butter, 2 large Eggs, ½ cup White sugar, ½ cup Brown sugar, 2 tsp Vanilla extract

 - Bake for 10 to 12 mins or until the edges are lightly golden brown.